tttmmmyyyy/fixlang/Document.md

 ## Mutation in Fix

-In the last of this tutorial, I explain the meaning of the exclamation mark of `set!` or `println!` function.
+In the last of this tutorial, I explain the meaning of the exclamation mark of `set!` function.

 There is also a function without exclamation mark: `set : I64 -> a -> Array a -> Array a`.
 Semantically, both of `Array::set` and `Array::set!` return a new array with one element updated from the original array.